Part I – Smart Investment Strategy: Start Lean, Test, Tweak, Grow

 1. Launch with Essentials

-Start with a minimal but versatile kit: cardio basics, free weights, racks, benches, cables, and functional training gear.
+Start with a minimal but versatile kit: cardio basics, free weights, racks, benches, cables and functional training kit.
 Invest in commercial-grade pieces for durability.

 2. Collect Feedback

-Run classes, invite beta testers, and observe how members move through the space.
+Run classes, invite beta testers and observe how members move through the space.
 Which machines get used?
 Where do bottlenecks form?
+Is the space suitable when the machines are in full range of motion?

 3. Reinvest Strategically

-Use membership revenue to add or upgrade kit based on demonstrated demand.
+Get or upgrade kit based on demonstrated demand, goals or future concept creation.
 Every new piece should solve a problem or enhance your niche.

 4. Stay Flexible